mikicz/pytest-classes-talk/slides.md

 # So why do I think classes are better for tests?

-- Enhanced targetting and search
+- Enhanced targeting and search
 - Smaller code footprint
 - Reduced repetitions